 The “reporting period” is not defined, however the spec defines that the periodic report does have a limit, set by the Report Count subfield.

 Proposed resolution: Revised.

 TGay Editor: Revise the text in the following paragraph (P119L13)

-End of reporting period
+ The number of reports sent reached the Report Count as defined in the Periodic Report Request subelement, see section 9.4.2.274.2.